ishtiaque05/Ruby-Design-Pattern/AbstractFactoryPattern/README.md

 # ** ABSTRACT FACTORY PATTERN **
 ------------------------------------

+The Abstract Factory pattern comes into play when you want to create compati- ble sets of objects.
+If you want to ensure that your frogs and algae don’t end up in the same habitat as your tigers and trees, then create an abstract factory for each valid combination.

 The important thing about the abstract factory is that it encapsulates the knowledge of which product types go together.
 You can express that encapsulation with classes and subclasses, or you can get to it by storing the